waiwera/waiwera/doc/user/setup_rock.rst

 Table
 -----
-Setting the relative permeability **"type"** value to "table" allows specification of relative permeability curves defined as general piecewise-linear tables.
+Setting the relative permeability **"type"** value to "table" allows specification of relative permeability curves defined as general interpolation tables.
 For each phase :math:`p`, the relative permeability curve is specified as a table of :math:`(S_p, k^r_p)` values.
 In the Waiwera JSON input file these tables take the form of rank-2 arrays (i.e. arrays of arrays), specified via the **"liquid"** and **"vapour"** values.
+The type of interpolation can be specified using the **"interpolation"** value (see :ref:`interpolation_tables`), e.g. piecewise linear or PCHIP (piecewise cubic).

 .. admonition:: JSON input